Han Ki-joo

-Han Ki-Joo (born April 29, 1987 in Gwangju, South Korea) is a right-handed relief pitcher who plays for the Samsung Lions of the KBO League.
+Han Ki-Joo (born April 29, 1987) is a South Korean former right-handed relief pitcher who played in the KBO League for the Samsung Lions.

 Amateur career

 Han attended Dongsung High School in Gwangju, South Korea.
 In 2004, he was selected for the South Korea national junior team that won the bronze medal at the 2004 World Junior Baseball Championship in Taiwan.
 Han, the youngest player on the South Korean team roster, pitched 7 shutout innings, struck out 12, and allowed only 3 hits to win over Australia in the round-robin.

 In 2005, he was selected for the national junior team again, along with Kim Kwang-Hyun and Ryu Hyun-Jin, and participated in the 6th Asian Junior Baseball Championship held in Seoul, South Korea.
 However, his performance was very disappointing, pitching to a 6.28 ERA in 3 games (1 start).